rhargreaves/mega-drive-midi-interface/README.md

 | 5         | <img src="docs/algorithms/5.svg" /> |
 | 6         | <img src="docs/algorithms/6.svg" /> |
 | 7         | <img src="docs/algorithms/7.svg" /> |

+_Note: Documentation on the YM2612 frequently muddles the second and third operators of algorithms 0 to 4 and 6.
+This is likely due to the original SEGA documentation incorrectly labelling the operator register addresses in sequential order, rather than 1st, 3rd, 2nd, 4th.
+That said, it seems to be generally common to keep the sequential order of the register addresses and simply correct the layout diagrams.
+This project favours this approach._

 ## System Exclusive